datawitchriv/cara-ai-chatbot/README.md

 ## Current Status

 This project is a work in progress!
 I’m learning as I go—from building the backend to wiring the chatbot UI—and documenting everything along the way.
-If you’re a fellow learner or want to collaborate, feel free to contribute or follow the journey.

 ---